-How to Get Your Anthropic API Key and Set Up the Console
+Anthropic API Key: How to Create and Set Up the Console

-If you have used other cloud APIs before — AWS, Stripe, Twilio — the process here will feel very familiar.
+If you have used other cloud APIs before — AWS, Stripe, Twilio — the pattern here will feel very familiar.
 If this is your first experience with an AI API, do not worry.
-The setup is genuinely simple, and this guide will take you through every step.
+The setup is straightforward, and this guide covers every step from account creation to your first verified call.

 What You Need Before You Start